projectSX0/spartanX/README.md

 Unlike most of the event looping based library, spartanX is using blocking IO intelligently since generally blocking IO suppose to be less expensive than non-blocking IO.

-# Services and Queue
+# Services and SXConnection

 In spartanX, a Service is a protocol that blueprints how the socket should behave and how payload from socket should be handled.
 A service defines a set of abstract of handlers, that provides a shared interface for up to thousands of socket to use.
 This model make spartanX connections much eaiser to adopt multiple network protocols and switching among them.
 Each services can also define what sending method is supported.
 For example, a strict HTTP protocol can easily use both send/sendto/sendfile/sendmsg.
 But if a connection is running on top of tls, let's say HTTPS, then sendfile is definitly not going to available.
 Therefore the "supportedMethods" are an option set of methods supported the service can define.

 Each connection from a same socket is abstracted as a queue, which also has "supportedMethods" as well for similar reason.
-As mensioned before, the "service" of a queue is using can change in runtime however you like. a Queue is also an interface for send() objects.
+As mensioned before, the "service" of a queue is using can change in runtime however you like. a SXConnection is also an interface for send() objects.

 # Transmittable